Symplectic/vivo-harvester-old-deprecated/README.md

 You will now be able to run this translation, and the results will appear in a 'console' tab.

-### TODO: Could provide alternative instructions on running individual XSL transforms from a command line prompt?

 ## Packaging and Deployment

 When you are ready to move from your workstation to a server (either test or production), then you will need to package up the Elements harvester extensions, and install them on the server.